mark-andrews/norbertr/README.md

 ## Installation

-You can install the development version of norbertr like so:
+You can install the development version of `norbertr` like so:

 ``` r
 devtools::install_github('mark-andrews/norbertr')
 ```

-This package uses C++ code.
+This package uses Stan, rstan, and C++ code.

 ## Example